Making the most of your B2B market research in 2021: Trends you shouldn’t miss!

 Explore Regional Offices

 Numerical data refers to the data that is in the form of numbers, and not in any language or descriptive form.
-Often referred to as quantitative data, numerical data is collected in number form and stands different from any form of number data types due to its ability to be statistically and arithmetically calculated.
+Often referred to as quantitative data, numerical data is collected in number form and stands different from any form of number data type due to its ability to be statistically and arithmetically calculated.

 It doesn’t involve any natural language description and is quantitative in nature and it is used to measure quantities like a person’s height, age, IQ, etc.